bksaechao/Rock-Paper-Scissors-Redo/README.md

 # Rock-Paper-Scissors-Redo
-<p>Moving on from html/css this is a re-do of the first major javascript project that was previously completed during class a few years ago.
+<p>Moving on from html/css to javascript, the goal of this task was to revisit the first major javascript project that was previously completed during class a few years ago.

 <a href="https://bksaechao.github.io/Rock-Paper-Scissors-Redo/">View Project Here